GabrielHeisler/GabrielHeisler/README.md

 ### Hi there, I'm Gabriel Heisler!

 Hi, I'm Gabriel Heisler, a believer that self-study is the best way for modern students to learn new things.
-I really enjoy working with robotics, generative deep learning, deep reinforcement learning, and computer graphics.
+I am currently learning C# unity and other programming lenguages.

-- 🌱 I’m currently learning Unity
+- 🌱
 - 📫 How to reach me: gvheisler@inf.ufsm.br
 - 💬 Ask me about anything [here](https://github.com/GabrielHeisler/gabrielheisler/issues)